ketgo/inspector/python/README.md

 # Py-Inspector

-The package `py-instector` provides python binding for the Inspector trace utility.
+The package `py-inspector` provides python binding for the Inspector trace utility.